Antitrust, Commercial, and Administrative Law

 Washington, D.C.—The House Judiciary Committee approved H.R.
 526, the Furthering Asbestos Claim Transparency Act of 2015 (FACT Act), by a vote of 19-9.

 The FACT Act reduces fraud in the asbestos bankruptcy trust system through increased transparency measures.
+These measures ensure that asbestos bankruptcy trusts have the tools to combat fraud, which limits funds available for asbestos victims.

 May 14, 2015